zacksmash/clean-af/README.md

 - Visit `resources/js/Pages/Dashboard.vue` and uncomment the `TwoFactorAuth` import and component

 ### Wayfinder Issues
-If you run into Node error screens, you may need to compile your Wayfinder types again.
+If you run into Node error screens, you may need to compile the Wayfinder types again.

 ```bash
 composer wayfinder